CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/index.md

-## Can light pollution deter graffiti?
+## Predicting Graffiti using City Layouts

 ### What do we do?